SALT 501 · Advanced · AI Tooling

 Claude in Chrome — the gentlest AI on-ramp.

 Side-panel Claude that lives in your browser.
 Reads the page you're on, answers questions about it, can click and navigate when you ask.
-Not a coding tool per se — but invaluable for triaging Jira tickets, reading SaltStack release notes, summarising long Slack threads while you work.
+Not really a coding tool.
+In practice we use it for triaging Jira tickets, reading SaltStack release notes, and digesting long Slack threads alongside the editor.

 Beta Chrome only Paid plans (Pro / Max / Team / Enterprise)